![]() U.S. 15 < 13A | Home | 15-A | 15 Bus | 17 > Photo: US 15 in Downtown Oxford (Doug Kerr) |

 History: |

-South Carolina to Pinehurst: US 15 appeared in North Carolina in 1927.
-It was assigned to the entirety of original NC 75.
+US 15 is an original US Highway, appearing in North Carolina in late 1926.
+It was assigned to the entirety of original NC 75 and replaced what had been US 401 in the 1925 plan from Durham to Virginia.
 It began at US 1-74 Rockingham (jct of Washington Av and Hancock) and headed west with US 74 along Hancock over to Broad west to Old Ellerbe Hwy.
 Here US 15 split with US 74 and headed north.
 It picked up today's US 220.

+About 1953, US 15 was moved off of SR 1500 at the State Line and placed onto its current routing.
+Between 1954-57, US 15 was removed from Blues Siding Rd and Shady Lane Rd south of Carthage.
 In 1956 or 1957, US 15 was rerouted in Aberdeen to avoid central Pinehurst, as it runs now.
 This was additional duplex with US 1 and new construction.
 The old route to Pinehurst became part of NC 211 (now NC 5).
 Leaving Pinehurst the route became NC 2 and Page Rd.
 In 1956 or 1957, US 15 was placed on its current western bypass of Laurinburg.
 Most of the old route through town became mainline US 501 except at the southern end of the old route was part of US 401-A (now it is all US 15 Business).

-Between 1954-57, US 15 was removed from BluesSiding Rd and Shady Lane Rd.
 In 1956 or 1957, US 15 was rerouted to the east of Carthage like it is today, leaving behind pieces of NC 22 and NC 27.

 Also in 1956 or 1957, US 15 was put on the new bypass west of Sanford, leaving behind US 1A-15A-501A.